Johor Bahru Eastern Dispersal Link Expressway: Controversies

 Houses along Jalan Sri Pelangi Satu and Jalan Sri Pelangi Dua had been reclaimed by the government due to the necessity to use the land for the project.
 The compensation sum given to the owners of the houses was considered low by many of the residents there.
 However, no further adjustments was made to the sum.

 Another major controversy is that only the motorists who use the CIQ complex to travel to Singapore will be charged the toll; whether or not the Johor Bahru Eastern Disperal Link is used.
 However, on 30 August 2012, five months after the EDL was opened to public, the controversy was resolved when the government announced that they will take over the EDL from MRCB.
-On 1 January 2018, toll collections at EDL was abolished and replaced by Road Charge on every Singapore car that enters Malaysia.
+On 1 January 2018, toll collections at EDL was abolished and replaced by Road Charge on every Singaporean-registered car that enters Malaysia.
 The EDL is gazetted as Federal Route 38, however the existing code E14 is still well known.